npm package discovery and stats viewer.

 1. Sign up on the DIMO Developer Console.

-2. Get DIMO Credits either by paying in your local currency (via Stripe) or paying with a balance (if you have one).
+2. Get DIMO Credits (DCX) either by paying in your local currency (via Stripe) or paying with a balance (if you have one).

 3. Click on Create app and fill out the details about your project namespace (external-facing, e.g. Drive2Survive LLC.) and your application name (internal, e.g. app-prod)

-4. Generate an API key and add in your preferred redirect URI
+4. Generate an API key and add in your preferred redirect URI.

 Authentication